ahidas/Portfolio/README.md

-# Adam Hidas – Project Portfolio
+# Adam Hidas – Portfolio

 Hi!
 I'm a Computer Engineering student at the University of California, Santa Cruz, with a passion for embedded systems, low-level development, and hardware/software integration.